mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper on fast multi-stage computing:
+Johnson, D.S., B.M.
+Brost, and M.B.
+Hooten.
+(2022).
+Greater than the sum of its parts: Computationally flexible Bayesian hierarchical modeling.
+Journal of Agricultural, Biological, and Environmental Statistics, 27: 382-400.
 * New paper accepted on landscape genetics:
 Zimmerman, S., C. Aldridge, S. Oyler-McCance, and M.B.
 Hooten.
 (In Press).
 Scale-dependent influence of the sagebrush community on genetic connectivity of the sagebrush obligate Gunnison sage-grouse.
 Molecular Ecology.
 * New paper accepted on environments that are robust to climate change: